jeffreykegler/Marpa--R2/cpan/notes/de.md

     * the physical input location where the discarded token starts;

-    * the length of the discard token in physical  input locations;
+    * the length of the discarded token in physical input locations; and
-      and

     * the last G1 location of a lexeme.